ammriteshh/ask-gpt/README.md

-# AI Assistant - Modern Chat Application
+# Ask GPT - Modern Chat Application

 A beautiful, full-featured AI chat application built with Next.js and OpenAI.
 Experience smooth conversations with an intelligent AI assistant that can help with coding, writing, analysis, and more.